 A soft cloud enveloped me like tender hands cradling a baby bird.
 It felt so safe, so secure, so serene.
-I might have been floating, but it felt more like nestling into the down-comfort Mema kept on her bed.
+I might have been floating, but it felt more like nestling into the down-comfort Mema kept on her bed when I was a child.

 Trees hovered as protection from the elements, but allowed sufficient light to produce a glow that kept me warm.
-Nearby a small stream trickled through the rocks of its creek bed offering just enough sound to let me know it was there without consuming the noises of nature chirping, and leaves rustling in the breeze that made me feel alive, but not alone.
+Nearby a small stream trickled through the rocks of its creek bed offering just enough sound to let me know it was there without consuming the noises of nature chirping.
+The leaves rustling in the breeze made me feel alive, but not alone.